-It sounds obvious, but it’s worth saying, because I’m continually amazed at how people make weight loss way, way more complicated than it needs to be.
-The honest truth is that weight loss can be really simple and really easy—all you need to do is focus on making small changes in the areas that have big influence on the weight loss equation.
+People often make weight loss way more complicated than it needs to be.
+The honest truth is that weight loss can be quite easy—all you need to do is focus on making small changes in the areas that have big influence on the weight loss equation.

-I’m going to help you do just that with 10 easy and very effective tips for weight loss.
+I’m going to help you do just that with 10 easy and very effective weight loss tips.

 1. Stop Snacking